TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 12/Deuteronomy 12.13.md

 ---

-Take heed to thyself that thou offer not thy burnt-offerings in every place that thou seest;
+Take heed to yourself that you don't offer your burnt offerings in every place that you see;